jeremymatt/code_evaluation_challenge-IXIS/README.md

 ![train_val_accuracies](https://github.com/jeremymatt/code_evaluation_challenge-IXIS/assets/32210294/94cbd460-cadd-4628-b372-dd7798aa84c7)
 Figure 5: Training and validation accuracy vs. training epoch.
 Note the noise in the validation accuracy (this noise was substantially worse for other settings and other random initializations).

-The backpropagation results shown in Table 2 correspond to a precision of 33%, recall of 64%, and overall accuracy of 81%.
+The backpropagation results shown in Table 2 correspond to a precision of 33%, negative predictive value of 95%, and overall accuracy of 81%.

 Table 2: Confusion matrix of backpropagation results
 ![image](https://github.com/jeremymatt/code_evaluation_challenge-IXIS/assets/32210294/ffcffadb-17f7-42a9-b9c5-56e21525662a)

 ## 3.3 Support Vector Machine
-The SVM results shown in Table 3 correspond to a precision of 32%, recall of 65%, and overall accuracy of 80%.
+The SVM results shown in Table 3 correspond to a precision of 32%, negative predictive value of 95%, and overall accuracy of 80%.

 Table 3: Confusion matrix of SVM results
 ![image](https://github.com/jeremymatt/code_evaluation_challenge-IXIS/assets/32210294/662e8003-3023-4959-9b9e-d8e95429abb6)